maintd/HCPBridgeMqtt_tynet/docs/getting_started_prebuilt_pcbs.md

 ### 1. Connect the PCB to power via the USB-C connector and wait a few seconds.
 The 3V3 LED will be lit.

-### 2. With a phone or a PC, search and connect to the Wi-Fi network called "HCPBRIDGE" created by the PCB.
+### 2. Search and connect to the WIFI Network called "HCPBRIDGE" the PCB creates with a phone or pc using password "tynet.eu".

 ### 3. When connected, open a web browser and go to the Web UI under the following url: http://192.168.4.1